cdk8s-team/cdk8s-hasura/API.md

 You cannot change this after the cluster is created.
 Clusters will be prefixed with this team id.

-The name must be lowercase.
+The name will be lower cased.

 ---